Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: Introduction

 \section{Introduction}

+As recently documented in several studies, including \cite{hartzmark2019investors}, \cite{lagerkvist2020preferences}, and \cite{anquetin2022scopes}, stakeholders around the world increasingly perceive climate change as a major global risk.
+As a result, institutional investors progressively incorporate environmental, social and governance (ESG) considerations into portfolio management.
+Among the different ESG dimensions, particular attention has been devoted to climate-related risks associated with firms operating in carbon-intensive sectors.

+In this context, investors commonly evaluate the exposure to assets in their portfolios.
+Monitoring such exposure has become increasingly relevant not only from a sustainability perspective but also from a financial risk perspective, since carbon intensive firms with high carbon intensity may be more exposed to regulatory changes, technological transitions, and market repricing associated with the transition to a low-carbon economy.

-As recently documented in several studies, including \cite{hartzmark2019investors}, \cite{lagerkvist2020preferences}, and \cite{anquetin2022scopes}, stakeholders around the world have increasingly perceived climate change as a global threat.
-As a result, institutional investors increasingly integrate ESG criteria into portfolio design and assess the carbon footprint of their investments.
-For example, as reported by \cite{peng2024optimal}, the Government Pension Investment Fund has allocated $163$ trillion yen in passive ESG index products, and the California Public Employees' Retirement System follows a “social change investment” approach with ESG guidelines.
-Although ESG is multidimensional and encompasses several pillars, this article focuses on carbon risk and emissions reduction, which carry regulatory, market, and reputational implications.
-In particular, institutional investors seek to reduce the carbon footprint of their investments for two main reasons.
-First, they face environmental and regulatory risks associated with carbon-intensive investments, such as the risk of stranded assets and the risks of catastrophic events linked with climate change.
-Second, institutional investors are subject to a high degree of public scrutiny since their decisions significantly impact firms' behaviour.
-Therefore, incorporating carbon-footprint considerations into institutional investors’ portfolio choices is crucial for long-term financial sustainability.
-Accordingly, measuring firms’ carbon emissions is an essential task.
-Two widely used metrics are the Brown-Green Score, developed by \cite{gorgen2020carbon}, and carbon intensity, by \cite{hellmich2021carbon}; in the present article, we adopt the latter approach.
+Large institutional investors have already incorporated these considerations into their investment policies.
+For example, as reported by \cite{peng2024optimal}, the Government Pension Investment Fund has allocated \$163 trillion yen to passive ESG index products, while the California Public Employees' Retirement System follows a ``social change investment'' approach guided by ESG principles.\\ Although ESG encompasses several dimensions, this article focuses specifically on \emph{carbon risk}, which carries relevant regulatory, market and reputational implications for institutional investors.
+Measuring firms’ exposure to carbon risk is therefore an important step in portfolio construction.
+Two widely used indicators are the Brown–Green Score introduced by \cite{gorgen2020carbon} and carbon intensity\footnote{Carbon intensity is defined as the ratio between a firm’s greenhouse-gas emissions and its revenues.} proposed by \cite{hellmich2021carbon}; in this article we adopt the latter measure.